cyberpearuk/wp-nginx-docker/README.md

-# Custom WordPress Docker Image
+# WordPress Nginx Docker Image

-Tailored docker image for running wordpress.
+Tailored docker image for running WordPress with PHP-FPM and Nginx

 Comes with security steps built in.